-These charges are assessed and implemented through the application of Power NI Supply Price Control $2014 - 2017^1$ and any other costs approved on a pass through basis (after thorough regulatory scrutiny).
-The allowance set in the price control is for Power NI own operating costs e.g. salaries, IT systems, legal fees and profit margin of 2.2% of forecast turnover.
+These charges are assessed and implemented through the application of the Power NI Supply Price Control $2014 - 2017^1$ (forecasted for the year 2017-2018) and any other costs approved on a pass through basis (after thorough regulatory scrutiny).
+The allowance set in the price control is for Power NI own operating costs e.g. salaries, IT systems, rent and rates, legal fees and profit margin of 2.2% of forecast turnover.
 Other costs which are unknown, but treated as "passthrough" as they are unavoidable (e.g. licence fees), are allowed on a passthrough basis and these also go into the overall supplier charge.